masa-finance/docs/docs/masa-protocol/protocol-twitter-scraper-config.md

 title: X/Twitter (User/Pass)
 ---

-This guide will help you configure your Masa Node as a X/Twitter scraper.
+This guide will help you configure your Masa Node as a X/Twitter scraper using user/pass authentication.

-### Prerequisites
+### 📋 Prerequisites

 - A running, staked Masa Node (see [Binary Installation](./protocol-binary-installation.md) or [Docker Setup](./protocol-docker-setup.md))
 - X/Twitter Pro Account: without a Pro account, you will not be able to scrape X/Twitter data.

 :::warning
-A paid X/Twitter Pro Account is absolutely necessary for scraping X/Twitter data.
+⚠️ A paid X/Twitter Pro Account is absolutely necessary for scraping X/Twitter data.
 Ensure you have obtained a paid Twitter Pro Account before proceeding with the configuration.
 :::

-### Configuration Process
+### 🛠️ Configuration Process

 1. **Set environment variables**